de4db1ff/nyaPass/README.md

 The secret prevents some random guys from forging your invaluable passwords.

-We use the prf extension from the WebAuthn Standard as our KDF, which generates a random secret is and binds it to a credential in the authenticator - your passkey.
+We utilize the prf extension from the WebAuthn Standard as our KDF.
+This generates a random secret and binds it to a credential in the authenticator - your passkey.

-You are free to forget all your credentials from now on, once and for all.
+From now on, you are free to forget all your credentials once and for all.

-*: Actually instead of the origin we use eTLD+1 for the sake of compatibility.
+Note: For compatibility reasons, we use eTLD+1 instead of the origin.

 # Security Considerations